rhomobile/rhomobile-docs/docs/en/edge/guide/local_database.md

 * Database performance may be slow without careful index specificity

 ## How to Include the ORM API

-By default, RhoMobile apps will be built to use the 'ORM API' (JavaScript).
-To specify a one of the other two object-relational mapping APIs, add the following line to the application's `rhoconfig.txt` file:
+By default, RhoMobile apps will be built to use the older Rhom implementation (for Ruby) and ORM implementation (for JavaScript).
+To activate the newer ORM Common API (which supports both JavaScript _and_ Ruby), add the following line to application’s `rhoconfig.txt` file:

     :::yaml
     use_new_orm = 1

 Possible Values:

+* 1 = use newer ORM Common API (shown)
-* **1 (default)**
+* **0 = use 'old' Rhom/ORM API (default)**

-* 0 (use 'old' ORM API)
+NOTE: If this parameter is left unspecified, the older Rhom/ORM API will be used.

 ## Database Encryption